-The Baja Divide will be a rugged 1,700km bike-packing ride, using a combination of paved and unpaved roads and tracks, down the Baja California peninsula, from San Diego, California, USA to La Paz, Mexico.
+The Baja Divide was a rugged 1,700km bike-packing ride, using a combination of paved and unpaved roads and tracks, down the Baja California peninsula, from San Diego, California, USA to La Paz, Mexico.

 The route connects the Pacific Ocean and the Sea of Cortez, historic Spanish mission sites rich with shade and water, remote ranchos and fishing villages, bustling highway towns, and crosses several of the major mountain ranges in Baja California on seemingly endless beautiful backcountry desert tracks.

-Kate and fellow expedition cyclist, Chris Pennington will be using mountain bikes with 27.5″ wheels and 2.8″ wide tyres in order to deal with the sandy and rugged conditions.
-It is necessary for them to use tubeless tyres (with a generous amount of sealant) to minimise issues with punctures from giant cactus thorns.
-The route is not signposted, so they will need to navigate via GPS.
+Kate and fellow expedition cyclist, Chris Pennington used mountain bikes with 27.5″ wheels and 2.8″ wide tyres in order to deal with the sandy and rugged conditions.
+It was necessary for them to use tubeless tyres (with a generous amount of sealant) to minimise issues with punctures from giant cactus thorns.
+The route was not signposted, so they often navigated using GPS.

-Chris and Kate will be travelling as light as possible, as there will be occasions where they will need to carry enough water and food for 2 or 3 days.
-Being at the end of winter, they expect temperatures to range between about 6C at night in the mountains to mid-20s (Celsius) during the days, warming up as they head south.
+Chris and Kate travelled as light as possible, as there were occasions where they had to carry enough water and food for 2 or 3 days.
+Being at the end of winter, they faced a temperature range of between about six degrees at night in the mountains to low-30s (Celsius) during the days, warming up as they head south.

-Kate will be carrying a BGAN satellite device so they can have reliable, regular communications.
-As a professional-level photographer and aspiring adventure filmmaker, Chris will be carrying quality camera equipment to record what promises to be a challenging and exciting adventure.
+Kate carried a BGAN satellite device so they were able to make reliable, regular communications.
+As a professional-level photographer and aspiring adventure filmmaker, Chris was able to capture the story of this challenging and exciting adventure.